Tips For Better Public Speaking

 - by involving their inputs in the middle of your speech.

 This will not only keep them interested but also give you a breather.
 This involvement will help you walk through the key points again, therefore, summarising the entire speech.

 We are in a tech ruled world.
 And interactive use of technology is bound to make your sessions interesting.
 Add a wow factor with

 This help aid your speech towards something far more entertaining and gripping.

 If you feel a bit nervous about the speaking sessions, before going to the stage, start rehearsing.
 The best way to rehearse is to stand in front of a mirror, maintain eye contact and start speaking.
 This is an efficient and proven trick.
 Alternatively, you can also rehearse in front of your friend or family and ask them to evaluate your performance.
 Good feedback always improves one’s performance.

 5. REST WELL

 Before any big presentation or interactive session, it is essential to rest your body and mind.
 A rested and calm mind will give you better perspective and help you function well.
 The freshness acts as an added bonus to help you perform better.

 Always keep a glass of water handy.
 A dry throat can make your voice sound a bit shaky.
 Also when you are really nervous your mouth often dries out in anticipation.
-This will trouble your thoughts and can distract your train of thoughts too.
-Taking a few sips in between speech also gives you a breather in between.
+This will trouble and perhaps distract your train of thoughts too.
+Taking a few sips in between the speech also gives you a breather while speaking.

 Time and again you will hear your teachers stress upon the importance of being a good listener to become a good speaker.
 This one conscious change will keep you alert and keep your ears open to catch some interesting words which you can incorporate in your speech.